jaisidhsingh/FashionMNISTClassifier/README.md

 # Basic Image classifier and predictor
-created using numpy, tensorflow, keras and matplotlib
+Created using numpy, tensorflow, keras and matplotlib.
+Used a conda environment with python = 3.6.
+Inputs and discussions welcome.
+Cheers.